Guikingone/SchedulerBundle/doc/test.md

 ## Tests trait

-A little bonus is the `SchedulerAssertionTrait` that can be used on tests that extends `KernelTestCase`:
+A little bonus is the `SchedulerAssertionTrait` that can be used on tests that extend `KernelTestCase`:

 ```php
 <?php